shaneholloman/mcp-graphlit-server/README.md

 Ingest anything from Slack to Gmail to podcast feeds, in addition to web crawling, into a Graphlit project - and then retrieve relevant contents from the MCP client.

+Documents (PDF, DOCX, PPTX, etc.) and HTML web pages will be extracted to Markdown upon ingestion.

+Audio and video files will be transcribed upon ingestion.

 ## Tools

 ### Retrieval